World stocks rise on China economic signal, dollar falls

 "Managing to keep (Chinese growth) above 7 percent will certainly be viewed as a positive stance," said IG Markets analyst Alastair McCaig in London.

-The MSCI world equity index, which tracks stocks in 45 countries, climbed 0.1 percent to 376.02, close to the five-year high set in May.
+The MSCI world equity index .MIWD00000PUS, which tracks stocks in 45 countries, climbed 0.1 percent to 376.02, close to the five-year high set in May.

 U.S. shares will likely struggle to extend their winning streak unless there are more upbeat earnings and economic developments, analysts said.